Embrace The Suck: The Uncomfortable Lessons Of Sobriety

 I felt attacked if someone tried to call me out or help me.
 See!
 Another person being mean to me.

 When invitations to hang out or communication stopped, I used it as an excuse to feel sorry for myself.
 See!
 Everyone rejects me.

 Me.
 Me.
 Me.

-When you abuse alcohol, you become the center of the universe and can’t imagine for a second why anyone might want to escape your orbit.
+When you abuse alcohol, you become the center of the universe and can’t imagine why anyone might want to escape your orbit for a second.

 You expect the world to nurture you, and when it doesn’t, you fall to pieces.

-Sobriety allows you to develop empathy, to put yourself in the shoes of others and see it from their side.
+Sobriety allows you to develop empathy and to put yourself in the shoes of others and see it from their side.

 Of course, people stopped asking me to hang out.
-Who wants to be around a person who drinks too much and constantly talks shit about people?
+Who wants to be around someone who drinks too much and constantly talks shit about people?